Last Updated on February 26, 2020 by Bilingual Kidspot

-Bedtime stories – A thing of the past?
+Bedtime stories for kids – A thing of the past?

 Bedtime stories have been part of our routine since my children were born.
 Even before they could understand what we were saying, or notice any pictures on the book, we would sit with them every night before bed and read a story.
 As a child, I remember my mother sitting with me reading bedtime stories every night, and so it feels natural to be doing the same thing with my own children.